DisCO Mothership Governance Model

 In each of these cases it is essential that prospective members have the necessary experience and skillset to cover an existing "gap" or need in the DisCO.NP.

 In the DisCO Mothership, for example, onboarding decisions are based on the health of each Working Circle.
-If any of the working circles are in poor health, or if work in any of these is being outsourced rather than performed in-house, these issues can be addressed through a DisCOlarship or DisCO Dating Phase with a prospective member.
+If any of the working circles are in poor health, or if work in any of these is being outsourced rather than performed in-house, these issues can be addressed through a DisCOlarship or DisCO Dating Phase.
 Those who do not possess a specific skillset should apply for a DisCOlarship first, and not go straight into a Dating Phase.